pnbruckner/ha-google-maps/README.md

 The ["account holder" tracker entity](#account-tracker-entity), if created, will be missing some data that is usually present for the tracker entities created for those that have shared their location with that account.
-Specifically, the following attributes will be missing or invalid:
+Specifically, the name (and entity ID) will be based on the email address, not the actual name associated with the accounr, and the following attributes will be missing or invalid:

 `battery_charging`, `battery_level`, `entity_picture`, `full_name` & `nickname`